inivekin/abosa/abosa.typ

 I tell myself tae hold ma nerve.
 Although I'd rather be alane,
-tae ken I've caged nane frae living, on feel at feet on rough-hewn stane, that warmth that stayed was forgiving.
+tae ken I've caged nane frae living, this feel at feet on rough-hewn stane, this warmth that stayed, was forgiving.
 ```]

 #set page(columns: 1)